-For the third quarter of 2019, BNY Mellon's average LCR was 117%, with average weighted HOLA holdings of \$124.6 billion and an average weighted net cash outflow of \$106.4 billion.
-The third quarter 2019 average LCR remained flat at 117% from second quarter principally due to a decrease from changes in the levels and composition of customer deposits offset by an increase in cash from long term debt issuance.
-Our average weighted eligible HQLA and average net cash outflow both increased in the third quarter 2019 compared to the second quarter.
+For the fourth quarter of 2019, BNY Mellon's average LCR was 120%, with average weighted HQLA holdings of \$125.5 billion and an average weighted net cash outflow of \$104.8 billion.
+The fourth quarter 2019 average LCR increased from the third quarter average LCR of 117% principally due to changes in the levels and composition of customer deposits and an increase in cash from long term debt issuance.
 We expect our average LCR to vary from period to period due to business-as-usual fluctuations in our client activity, business mix and the overall market environment.
 Please see below for more information regarding the components of our LCR.